visualizersdotnl/cookiedough/README.md

 This is an experiment I started on a slow Netbook (Intel) back in 2006, if I recall correctly, to do some really retro (demoscene) graphical effects.

-CURRENT PROJECT BEING MADE W/IT: Revision 2023 demo, "Arrested development" by Bypass
+CURRENT PROJECT BEING MADE W/IT: Revision 2023 demo, "Arrested development" by Bypass - clean up planned afterwards.

 Supported platforms:
 - Win64/x64